matterandvoid-space/subscriptions/README.md

 (swap! base-data inc)
 ```
 To get reactivity we use the reagent helper function `run-in-reaction`, which lets us specify one function to run right now
-and again using a reaction will track any dependent reactions.
-The next piece is that it lets you pass a callback to fire
-when any dependent data fires.
-And this is where we render our views again.
+and one to run reactively.
+For UIs the reactive callback is where we redraw a component.

 I would not have been able to figure this out if the reagent component namespace didn't already exist demonstrating how
-to make this work in practice - so definitly refer to the source and play around at a repl to explore this.
+to make this work in practice - definitely refer to the source and play around at a repl to explore this.

 # Integrating this library with other view layers